 - Officer experience.
 Reasonable suspicion is based on part on judgment formed by experience and training.
 The officer’s years of law enforcement service, especially training and experience in drug enforcement, can help a judge decide whether reasonable suspicion is a wild guess or a well-developed theory.

-- The darling of reasonable suspicion—nervousness.
+- The darling of police suspicion—nervousness.
 Your behavior and demeanor can be a factor in police suspicion.
 Police sometimes even state suspects did a “felony stretch” getting out of the car, which they claim indicates stress from guilt.
 (Or maybe you’ve just been driving for a few hours and need to stretch).
 Luckily, our state Supreme Court recently revealed its impatience with officers blowing this factor out of proportion.

 All’s Not Lost